Seeburg Corporation

 Seeburg was an American design and manufacturing company of automated musical equipment, such as orchestrions, jukeboxes, and vending equipment.
-Founded in 1902, its first products were Orchestrions and automatic pianos but after the arrival of gramophone records, the company developed a series of "coin-operated phonographs."

-Before it began manufacturing its signature suite of jukebox products, Seeburg was considered to be one of the "big four" of the top coin-operated phonograph companies alongside AMI, Wurlitzer, and Rock-Ola.
+Seeburg was considered to be one of the "big four" coin-operated phonograph manufacturers, alongside AMI, Wurlitzer, and Rock-Ola.
 At the height of jukebox popularity, Seeburg machines were synonymous with the technology and a major quotidian brand of American teenage life.
 The company went out of business after being sold to Stern Electronics in 1982.

 History

 1918 Seeburg Orchestrion, "Style G" used a 10-song music roll and played multiple wind, string, and percussion instruments.

-Automated musical equipment, such as coin-operated phonographs and orchestrions, was manufactured under the J.P.
+The company was founded by Justus Percival Sjöberg from Gothenburg, Sweden.
+He moved to the United States after graduating from Chalmers University of Technology and used an Americanized spelling of his surname for the company.
+Automated musical equipment, such as jukeboxes and orchestrions, was manufactured under the J.P.
 Seeburg and Company name for most of its early years.
 Until 1956, the company was family-owned.
-The company was founded by Justus Percival Sjöberg from Gothenburg, Sweden.
-He moved to the United States after graduating from Chalmers University of Technology and used an Americanized spelling of his surname for the company.

 The Seeburg Style L (Lilliputian) Nickelodeon was a coin-operated 54 note player piano with its suction pump driven by an electric motor.
 An example can be seen at the Musical Museum, Brentford, England.